In Calgary, the arena sales job is on

 This is the first instalment of Councilwatch, a new Sprawl column that will regularly focus on city hall amid other Sprawl pop-ups.
 If you value independent Calgary journalism, please sign up as a monthly supporter of The Sprawl!

-Ken King has been laying low of late.
+Ken King has been quiet of late.
 The Calgary Flames president, who isn’t exactly known for his charm, hasn’t been out in public making the case for a new publicly-subsidized NHL arena like he was a few years back.

 But then, he doesn’t really need to.